 diversity – the condition of having or being composed of differing elements; variety; the inclusion of people of different races, ethnicities, cultures, genders, sexual orientations, nations of origin, languages, ages or other lived experiences) in a group or organization.

-ethnicity – status of belonging to a social group that has a common national or cultural traditions.
+ethnicity – status of belonging to a social group that has common national or cultural traditions.

-gender expression – the innumerable ways that people exhibit gender through their clothing, voice, hair styles, body language and behavior; gender expression may or may not be consistent with socially prescribed gender roles and may or may not reflect one’s gender orientation or identity.
+gender expression – the innumerable ways people exhibit gender through their clothing, voice, hairstyles, body language, and behavior; gender expression may or may not be consistent with socially prescribed gender roles and may or may not reflect one’s gender orientation or identity.

 gender identity – one’s concept of self as male, female, a blend of both or neither that can be the same or different from their sex assigned at birth; the label people use to acknowledge and reflect their internal sense of gender orientation (or, in some cases, to hide that gender orientation from others).

-harassment – to create an unpleasant or hostile situation for especially by uninvited and unwelcome verbal or physical conduct.
+harassment – to create an unpleasant or hostile situation, especially by uninvited and unwelcome verbal or physical conduct.

-inclusion (with respect to diversity) – the proactive efforts to promote inclusiveness and respect for differences in the workplace and the educational environment.
+inclusion (concerning diversity) – the proactive efforts to promote inclusiveness and respect for differences in the workplace and the educational environment.

 interim measures and accommodations – as described under Title IX, steps taken to ensure equal access to education programs and activities, and/or to stabilize a situation by providing remedies and accommodations to a reporting student and the campus community where appropriate due to either sexual violence or pregnancy or parenting student status.